English Language Learner Plan

 Overview of the English Language Learner Master Plan

 The purpose of the English Language Learner Master Plan is to describe consistent practices that ensure that students whose first language is not English receive adequate and meaningful instruction that complies with state and federal laws.
-Approximately five percent of Blooming Prairie Schools’ students are identified as needing English language instruction.
-Most of these English Language Learners speak Spanish.
+Most of Blooming Prairie English Language Learners speak Spanish.

 According to the Minnesota Department of Education, Minn.
 Stat. &124D.61, districts that enroll one or more children of limited English proficiency must implement an educational program that include at a minimum: